 What Is a Breast Biopsy?

-During a breast biopsy, your doctor removes cells or a small piece of tissue from that part of your breast.
-They examine it under a microscope to look for signs of cancer.
-It’s the only way to know for sure if a potential trouble spot is cancer.
+A breast biopsy is a procedure in which your doctor removes cells or a small piece of tissue from part of your breast.
+They look at it under a microscope for signs of cancer.
+It’s the only way to know for sure if a possible trouble spot is cancer.

 - The size of the breast lump or suspicious area

 - If there’s more than one unusual area

 - What you prefer

 - Fine-needle aspiration.
 Your doctor uses a small needle to take a sample of cells from the area in question.
 If the lump is a cyst (a fluid-filled sac), the procedure may cause it to collapse.
 This fluid will be looked at under a microscope for any signs of cancer.
 If the lump is solid, cells can be smeared onto slides for examination.

 - Ultrasound-guided core biopsy.
 Your doctor puts a needle into the breast tissue.
 Ultrasound helps confirm the exact location of the potential trouble spot so the needle goes to the right place.
 Tissue samples are then taken through the needle.
 Ultrasound can see the difference between cysts and solid lesions.

 - Stereotactic biopsy.
 The medical team helps you get into a position that centers the area to be tested in the window of a specially designed instrument.
 Mammogram films called SCOUT films are taken so a specialist called a radiologist can examine the area to be biopsied.
 After using medicine to numb the area, the radiologist makes a small opening in your skin.
 They put a needle into the breast tissue, and computerized pictures help confirm the exact placement.
 Tissue samples are taken through the needle.
 It's common for medical professionals to take multiple tissue samples (about three to five).